mtquadros/mtquadros.github.io/README.md

 ## About demonstrations
-The demonstrations will be available by video whwich enough support for audio, So will able to make teh explanations.
+The demonstrations will be available by video whwich enough support for audio, So will able to make the explanations.

 ## Notes: Some features until the moment,
 1. Any host in same local network can join the distributed group of hosts;